CraigWilliams/TestChooser/README.md

 Since this plugin uses py-appscript, an AppleScript bridge for Python, it is only usable on OS X.

 ## What It Does
 It first checks the current file to see that it is either a "feature" or "spec" file.
-If so, it read the file looking for "it", "describe", "context" or "scenario" keywords that are at the beginning of a line.
+If so, it reads the file looking for "it", "describe", "context" or "scenario" keywords that are at the beginning of a line.

-It then displays a those lines found for you to choose from.
+It then displays those lines for you to choose from.
 Once you select an item from the list and click "Run", the test is executed in [iTerm](http://iterm.sourceforge.net/).

 On each successive run of the plugin, the previously chosen command will automatically be selected for convenience.